rossana87/Project_3_Wanderlust/README.md

 npm i --save @fortawesome/react-fontawesome@latest
 ```

-Once installed, I had to import the name of the icon at the top of `DestinationSingle.js` and pass the icons in the code as a prop.
+Once installed, we imported the name of the icons at the top of `DestinationSingle.js` and passed the icons in the code as a prop.

 #### Add Review

-* Since I looked after the addReview in the backend, we decided that I was going to create this function in the frontend as well.
-A POST request has been used to the backend API.
-Of course, if I wrote POST in the backend, the same needs to be used in the frontend.
+* Since I looked after the addReview in the back-end, we decided that I was going to create this function in the frontend as well.
+A POST request has been used.
+If I used POST in the back-end, the same needs to be used in the front-end.
 An API call was made and if the token is valid the request will be successful and the review will be added.

 ```js
 const [reviewFields, setReviewFields] = useState({